This post may contain affiliate links. Please read our disclosure policy.

 How To Use Frozen Herbs

-Apart from the preserving deal, the cooler thing is that you can remove a piece from the freezer, throw it in the pan, and bam!
-You just killed two birds with one stone: You didn’t have to pour out the oil, AND you didn’t waste any energy on chopping up that rosemary!
+Apart from the preserving deal, the coolest thing is that you can remove a piece from the freezer, throw it in the pan, and bam!
+You didn’t have to pour out the oil, AND you didn’t waste any energy on chopping up that rosemary.

 - A warm and comforting chicken noodle soup recipe.